umeshkhaniya/TDI_Captsone_project/README.md

 5. Visualization in Local computer taking few data points: visualization.ipynb
 6. Heroku is used for deployement.
 Only few Samples of data are taken:Folder: heroku_deploy

-# Frontend Deployment using Heroku and Streamlit: heroku_deploy
+# Frontend Deployment using Heroku and Streamlit:
+Folder: heroku_deploy
+Link: